febrianamir/plainslate/README.md

-# README
+# PlainSlate

 ## About

-This is the official Wails Svelte template.
+PlainSlate is a desktop note-taking app with Markdown support.

 ## Live Development